 Another way to tackle the musty odor may be to ask yourself:

 Do you have more sheets than necessary?

-The discoloration is likely oxidation -that’s a reaction similar to what happens when iron rusts- caused by salts in you or your partner’s sweat or a reaction with benzyl peroxide, which is in many topical acne treatments.
+The discoloration is likely oxidation — that’s a reaction similar to what happens when iron rusts- caused by salts in you or your partner’s sweat or a reaction with benzoyl peroxide, which is in many topical acne treatments.
 Both of these are permanent chemical reactions that have changed the color of your sheets.
-Don’t kill yourself trying to remove the stain, it’s usually irreversible.
+Please don’t kill yourself trying to remove the stain; it’s usually irreversible.
 If the culprit is acne medication, try to put it on earlier in the evening so it can dry completely before going to bed.
 Additionally, you may want to use an old pillowcase rather than one intended for decoration.